Property valuation rates, market rates to be equal

 (3) The actual market rate, which is usually 5 to 10 time more than DC rate and 2 to 4 time of FBR rate.

-In this way untaxed, black money is created in his hands.
-To justify acquisition of this wealth, and save himself from taxation under section 111 of Income Tax Ordinance 2001, one has to take recourse to purchasing on some premium, encashment certificates of foreign remittances or avail himself of amnesty schemes issued by the government from time to time, he concluded.
+In this way untaxed/black money is created in his hands.
+To justify acquisition of this wealth, and save himself from taxation under section 111 of Income Tax Ordinance 2001, one has to take recourse to purchase on some premium, encashment certificates of foreign remittances or avail himself of amnesty schemes issued by the government from time to time, he concluded.